 Check the MAXBUFSIZE on your log streams.
-If the size is too small, you may encounter DB2 for OS/390 failures.
+If the size is too small, you may encounter DB2 failures.

 Details about resource recovery are in z/OS MVS Programming: Resource Recovery, SA22-7616.
 Details about the RRS Attach Facility are in DB2 for OS/390 Application Programming and SQL Guide, SC26-8958.